Boston Reds (Union Association): History

 Their top-hitting regular was outfielder Ed Crane, who batted .285 with 12 home runs, and their best pitcher was Dupee Shaw, who was 21–15 with an ERA of 1.77.
 Shaw struck out 18 St. Louis Maroons in a game on July 19.

 Ballpark

 The club played their home games at the Dartmouth Street Grounds, also known as the Union Athletic Grounds or Union Grounds.
 A diagram in The Boston Globe on April 3, 1884, around the start of construction, indicated the layout as follows: Huntington Avenue (to the north, some distance back from the main stands and home plate); Boston and Albany Railroad tracks (northeast—home plate and third base); Dartmouth Street (southeast—left and center fields); Boston and Providence Railroad tracks (south—center and right fields); Irvington Street (west, right field and third base—approximately corresponds to Yarmouth Street).
 Those details match the Sanborn map.
 The field was to be encircled by a bicycle track, as a number of ballparks were in those days, owing to the growing popularity of cycling.
 The property once used by the Boston Unions is now occupied by Copley Place.
+The field had a capacity of 4,575.